emmo-repo/EMMO/doc/emmodoc/relations.md

 them *relations*.

-[Resource Description Framework (RDF)][RDF] is a W3C standard that is widely used for describing informations on the web and is one of the standards that OWL builds on.
+[Resource Description Framework (RDF)][RDF] is a W3C standard that is widely used for describing information on the web and is one of the standards that OWL builds on.
 RDF expresses information in form of *subject-predicate-object* triplets.
 The subject and object are resources (aka items to describe) and the predicate expresses a relationship between the subject and the object.

-In OWL are the subject and object classes or individuals (or data) while the predicate is a relation.
-An example of an relationship is the statement *dog is_a animal*.
+In OWL the subject and object are classes or individuals (or data) while the predicate is a relation.
+An example of a relationship is the statement *dog is_a animal*.
 Here `dog` is the subject, `is_a` the predicate and `animal` the object.